 Trade issues are another sticking point in their tie.
 India’s cat’s cradle of red tape and protectionist tariffs irk Washington.
 They take the sheen off India as a trading partner.
 A mere 2.1 per cent of US exports come to India; and 2.2 per cent of imports come from India.
 Fifteen per cent of India’s imports come from the US, 16 per cent of its exports go to the US.

 As India’s economy has taken a nosedive, China has shown off its economic progress by expanding its Belt and Road Initiative (BRI) worldwide.
 Several member-states of the European Union and all of India’s neighbours have joined the BRI.
 China’s financial clout has established it as the largest investor in their economies.
 It is also the largest arms seller to Myanmar and Bangladesh.
 Its growing presence in the Indian Ocean poses tough queries about India’s standing as the dominant South Asian power.

 The other domestic development – the passing of the CAA and the large-scale protests that it provoked — have led many in the US to question India’s secular democratic credentials.
-Even before that, last June the State Department reported that religious intolerance in India had grown under Prime Minister Narendra Modi’s government.
+Even before that, the State Department in June last year reported that religious intolerance in India had grown under Prime Minister Narendra Modi’s government.
 India predictably riposted that a foreign government had “no right” to comment on the country’s internal affairs.

 At December’s 2 +2 dialogue in Washington, US Secretary of State Mike Pompeo said that the US cared deeply about protecting minorities and religious rights everywhere.
 He voiced confidence in the Indo-Pacific partnership, as being grounded in democratic values.